Research Paper

 RMSE0.470.320.19

-This architecture still faces challenges such as high three-dimensional computational complexity and slow convergence of dynamic topology optimization.
+The current architecture still faces challenges such as high 3D computational complexity and slow convergence of dynamic topology optimization.
 Future research directions include:

-By continuously optimizing the spatial topology modeling mechanism, three-dimensional associative neural networks are expected to become a key path to achieving general artificial intelligence.
-Related work has been open-sourced (https://github.com/mosemeta/gasi).
+By continuously optimizing spatial topological modeling mechanisms, 3D Correlation Neural Networks are expected to become a key path toward achieving AGI.
+Related work has been open-sourced at https://github.com/mosemeta/gasi.

 References